The woven cable stitch pattern is a heavily textured, tightly woven cable knitting pattern.

 The woven cable stitch pattern looks amazing to me.
 I am always amazed at what you can create when you knit and this pattern is definitely an eye-popper.

 It really stands out and actually looks like a real basketweave pattern or lattice work the way the stitches all work in together.

 Even though the woven cable may be a bit more challenging to knit give it a try anyway and see how you like it.

 And because it is quite a tight fabric it doesn't have a lot of drape.
 You'll have to see how it turns out on bigger needles.

 You see there are no purl stitches in between the cables and there is no extra space either so that's why it works up pretty tight.

-Because the stitches are pretty tight and dense this will make lovely knitting accessories like:
+Because the woven cable creates a tight dense fabric this pattern will make lovely knitting accessories like:

 Before you start you may like to refresh your memory on how to knit cables just so that you're all ready to go.